swcarpentry/matlab-novice-inflammation/06-defensive.md

 > As you make change to the code, run `test_range_overlap` regularly to make sure you aren't breaking anything.
 Once you're done, running `test_range_overlap` shouldn't raise any errors.
+>
+> Consider reading about the `isnan` function in the help files to make sure you understand what these first two lines are doing.

 Once testing has uncovered problems, the next step is to fix them.